The best motorcycle gloves

-American gloves generally have short fingers and have slightly more room around the digits and the palm, generally they’re a more relaxed fit.
+American gloves generally have short fingers and have slightly more room around the digits and the palm; generally, they’re a more relaxed fit.

 Motorcycle glove sizing

 Finding out your hand sizing is super simple and something anyone can do.
 You can use a hard ruler by wrapping a piece of string around your then measuring it against the ruler.
-For this example we’re going to show a soft measuring tape for convenience.
+For this example, we’re going to show a soft measuring tape for convenience.

-Like in the photos below you’re going to want to measure your hands width, from the lower part of your pinky finger until the lower part of your index finger.
+Like in the photos below, you’re going to want to measure your hands width, from the lower part of your pinky finger until the lower part of your index finger.
 Look at the photos below to get a better idea of what we mean.

-Remember manufacturers will use different measurements depending if they’re from the United states or the rest of the world, something to keep in mind so that you mix them up.
+Remember manufacturers will use different measurements depending if they’re from the United States or the rest of the world, something to keep in mind so that you mix them up.

 How to know if your gloves fit properly?

-If you remove the strap does your glove immediately become loose and begin to dangle?
+If you remove, the strap does your glove immediately become loose and begin to dangle?
 Or does it stay firm on your hand?
-The strap is more of an extra safety precaution and even without it your gloves should stay snug and firm around your hands.
+The strap is more of an extra safety precaution, and even without it your gloves should stay snug and firm around your hands.

 Glove Safety and Protection